ShaddGallegos/RHTI/README.md

            * Get you started on your way to automation of everything.
            * Has a lower cost of implamentation (easy to learn/master).
            * Anybody can do it.
            * Ansible will reduce: development time, operations costs, time to market, suppot costs, delivery/expense costs and time on site.
            * Ansible Tower will help build better customer relationships, increase margin, allow you to franchise your Playbooks, Roles, or Collections bringing in revinue streams (internal or external) to your Enterprise or Organization within.
            * As an individual this is a tool that you can put in your tool bag that can replace just about every management, orchastration, admin tool out there (Windows, Linux, Unix, IoT) just think of the opportunity you create for yourself.
-           * Best part Ansible is free, Ansible Tower comes at a cost however you can request a license for personal use to manage upto 10 nodes FOREVER for FREE, Or you can request an eval at the link below.
+           * Best part Ansible is free, Ansible Tower comes at a cost however you can request a license for personal use to manage upto 10 nodes FOREVER for FREE, Or for your Enterprise you can request an eval at the link below.
 Check it out I really think it is worth your time.

  ** [Request a Ansible Tower License](https://www.redhat.com/en/technologies/management/ansible/try-it?extIdCarryOver=true&sc_cid=701f2000001OH6uAAG)